 Thus, besides the three publications by Child Soldiers International of 2001, 2004 and 2008, the report includes the references to the concluding observations of the Committee on the Rights of the Child on the initial report of Armenia under the Convention on the Rights of the Child (2000) and the articles in Le Figaro (November 2022) and JAMnews (December 2022), which also contain photos of children participating in military trainings.
 Most importantly, the report basically relies on Armenian sources, such as the article in The Armenian Mirror-Spectator (September 2022) as well as the publications and photo/video materials from social networks, the links to which are placed in corresponding footnotes.
 In fact, out of 15 footnotes in the report, only 2 are Azerbaijan’s own sources.
 As regards the range of the sources over time, this testifies to the consistency in the practice of recruiting child soldiers in Armenia.

 Plain falsifications evidenced in Armenia’s letter are actually a common method of its hate-driven policy of disinformation.
 For example, in its response to Azerbaijan’s earlier report on the use of foreign terrorist fighters and mercenaries, Armenia found nothing better than to resort to similar insinuations.
-While that report contained multiple references to non-Azerbaijan sources, including Armenian ones and the publications in Le Figaro, Radio France International, France 24, Libération, Associated Press, Reuters, EU Reporter, Los Angeles Times, The Moscow Times and others, Armenia inexplicably stated that the report did not cite a single independent and credible source.
+While that report contained multiple references to non-Azerbaijan sources, including Armenian ones and the publications in Le Figaro, Radio France Internationale, France 24, Libération, Associated Press, Reuters, EU Reporter, Los Angeles Times, The Moscow Times and others, Armenia inexplicably stated that the report did not cite a single independent and credible source.
 The very fact of such obvious contradictions and fabrications completely negates all attempts of Armenia to resist the impeccable arguments and evidence presented by Azerbaijan.

 Azerbaijan does not label individuals as terrorists or mercenaries without proof, as Armenia claims.
 Armenia has a long-standing track record of supporting and using terrorism at the State level.
 Since the late 1980s, Armenia and a number of terrorist organizations under its direction and control committed numerous terrorist acts against Azerbaijan, including in the capital city of Baku, killing thousands of the citizens of my country.
 For nearly 30 years, the territories of Azerbaijan formerly occupied by Armenia have been a zone of presence and activities of infiltrated terrorist, mercenary and other armed groups, accumulation and proliferation of uncontrolled armaments and military equipment and interpenetration of the occupants and terrorists with organized crime.